Degrees and Certifications:

 Miss Jennifer Williams

 My name is Jennifer Williams, a native of Lyon, MS. I graduated from Delta State University in 2004 with a Bachelors of Business Administration in computer information systems, insurance and real estate.
 In 2009, I completed my Masters of Arts in Teaching degree from Delta State University.
 In 2011 I completed my Educational Specialist degree in Administration & Supervision.
-I have 11 years of instructional experience and I am certified to teach grades 7-12 in the areas of Teacher Academy, Business Education, and Science, Technology, Engineering, and Mathematics (STEM).
-In my 11 years of instructional experience, I have served in the capacity as a mentor teacher, classroom teacher, a member of the curriculum revision team and IAD team for Teacher Academy.
-In addition, I have been recognized as Teacher of the Year 2016-2017 and the teacher with the highest state test scores at the Cleveland Career Development & Technology Center for four consecutive years.
+I have 13 years of instructional experience and I am certified to teach grades 7-12 in the areas of Teacher Academy, Business Education, and Science, Technology, Engineering, and Mathematics (STEM).
+In my 13 years of instructional experience, I have served in the capacity as a mentor teacher, classroom teacher, a member of the curriculum revision team and IAD team for Teacher Academy.
+In addition, I have been recognized as Teacher of the Year 2016-2017, 2018-2019, and the teacher with the highest state test scores at the Cleveland Career Development & Technology Center for five consecutive years.
 My first teaching position was at Robert L. Merritt Middle School where I taught Career Discovery, Computer Discovery, Technology Discovery, and STEM from 2006 – 2012.
 Currently I am the Teacher Academy teacher at the Cleveland Career Development & Technology Center; I have been in this position since 2012.
 I am the mother of Kendrick Little, Jr.

 My teaching philosophy is based on the quote made by John F. Kennedy at the 1963 commencement address at San Diego State College in which he stated, "All of us do not have equal talent, but all of us should have an equal opportunity to develop our talent."
 Each and every one of my students has the ability to be successful in their own way.
 As a teacher it is my responsibility to grow of each of their talents and allow them to build upon and express them.
 I make sure that every lesson is built on various instructional strategies in order to meet their needs.
 I am very aware that my students do not all learn in the same way and that differentiated instruction plays a major part in their success.
 I provide them with a rigorous classroom environment in which my level of expectation far exceeds the norm.
 I make them responsible for their thinking and actions so that they will one day be able to make sound decisions.
 The education that I provide my students with aids them in becoming members of society that are productive and helps them in contributing to the communities in which they reside.
 I treat all of my students the same; I feel that each of them plays an equal part in the overall success in the class.
 Being that some of my students come from a life of poverty, it is my responsibility to make sure that poverty does not stop their success.
 I provide each of them with the necessary tools and resources to reach their potential.
 I consider my students as a family.
 They are informed on the very first day of school that we are family; I am their mother, and they are my children.
 I gain their respect and show them that I genuinely care about their well-being.
 Once that level of trust in established, I begin my journey of changing their lives and making a lasting impact.
 Since they are indeed the future, I want to make sure it is bright for each one of my students.